-If you ever ate on a reusable plastic plate, it was probably Melamine or Melmac ware.
+It was probably Melamine or Melmac ware if you ever ate on a reusable plastic plate.
 There can be confusion about the difference between Melamine ware and Melmac ware.

 Melmac is the brand name of the melamine ware plates that the American Cyanamid Corporation produced.
-Most of the Melmac plates are considered vintage plates made in the 1940s to 1970s.
+Most Melmac plates are vintage ones made in the 1940s to 1970s.
 Melamine is a chemical substance used to produce various products, including melamine ware, laminate, Formica, and dry eraser boards.

 Melmac Vs. Melamine

-I remember we had a set of some Melmac dishes that we used to use when we went out on a picnic or were eating outside.
-Melmac is the word used to refer to the melamine material used for the vintage dishes from this era of time.
+I remember we had a set of some Melmac dishes we used to use when we went out on a picnic or ate outside.
+Melmac is the word used to refer to the melamine material used for vintage dishes from this era.

 Melmac is not a material but is a brand name of the melamine ware that the American Cyanamid made.
 American Cyanamid was an American company that produced melamine ware from 1940 to the 1970s.
 In 1994, American Cyanamid merged with American Home Products, which is now known as Wyeth.